EnergyModelsX/EnergyModelsGUI.jl/docs/src/manual/simple-example.md

 !!! note "Bottom right toolbar"
     An additional toolbar on the bottom right is related to the plot area above and has the following functionality:

+    1. `reset view`: Reset the view to the optimal view if the view has been altered.
-    1. `pin current data`: Pin the latest plotted data, which enables comparing with other data in the same time type.
+    2. `pin current data`: Pin the latest plotted data, which enables comparing with other data in the same time type.
-    2. `remove selected data`: After selecting a plot (left-click the line so it turns green), this button will remove it (the button has shortcut `Delete`).
+    3. `remove selected data`: After selecting a plot (left-click the line so it turns green), this button will remove it (the button has shortcut `Delete`).
 You can select multiple plots by holding the `ctrl` key while selecting.
-    3. `clear all`: Removes all plots.
+    4. `clear all`: Removes all plots.
-    4. Export: Choose which data to export.
+    5. Export: Choose which data to export.
         - `All`: all data (or entire window)
         - `Plots`: the current active plots
-    5. Choose the export format (`REPL` prints the data to the REPL).
+    6. Choose the export format (`REPL` prints the data to the REPL).
-    6. `export`: Export the data using the chosen setup.
+    7. `export`: Export the data using the chosen setup.